Dara Ó Briain: Stand-up comedy

 He performed new tours across the UK and Ireland in 2008, 2010, 2012, 2015 and 2018.
-His 2010 tour played for 150 dates, to over 225,000 people, including 37 nights in Vicar St. in Dublin, 9 nights at the Hammersmith Apollo in London and a first date in Dubai.
+His 2010 tour played for 150 dates, to over 225,000 people, including 37 nights in Vicar St. in Dublin, nine nights at the Hammersmith Apollo in London and a first date in Dubai.
 Each of those three tours were recorded for DVD, and the 2012 tour, entitled 'Craic Dealer', was similarly recorded during his shows at the Edinburgh Playhouse in May 2012.
 "Craic Dealer" ran for over 150 shows, as did his 2015 tour "Crowd Tickler", this time with dates in Scandinavia, Northern Europe and Australia added to the tour.
 The tour was recorded for a DVD release.

 On 12 March 2011, Ó Briain, Jack Whitehall and Jon Richardson set a new Guinness World Records title for hosting the 'highest stand-up comedy gig in the world', on a British Airways flight in support of Comic Relief.

 In 2011, Ó Briain took part in two shows of the 16-date Uncaged Monkeys tour with Professor Brian Cox, Robin Ince, Ben Goldacre, Simon Singh and Chris Addison.

-In Oct 2017 he started touring his show "Voice of Reason".
-As well as another 37 nights in Vicar St Theatre in Dublin (to bring his total there to 197 shows), "Voice of Reason" was performed more than 175 times, in 20 countries, including debut shows in Reykjavik, St Petersburg, Malta, Germany and New Zealand.
+In October 2017, he started touring his show "Voice of Reason".
+As well as another 37 nights in Vicar St Theatre in Dublin (to bring his total there to 197 shows), "Voice of Reason" was performed more than 175 times, in 20 countries, including debut shows in Reykjavík, Saint Petersburg, Malta, Germany and New Zealand.
 It was recorded as a BBC special at the Hammersmith Apollo, for broadcast in 2019.
-He had originally planned to perform the show on debut tours to the US and Canada in 2020, but this was postponed after the first four US dates, in early March, due to the COVID-19 pandemic.
+He had originally planned to perform the show on debut tours to the United States and Canada in 2020, but this was postponed after the first four US dates, in early March, due to the COVID-19 pandemic.
 The Canadian part of the tour resumed in August 2021.

-In September 2021 he announced a new show, named "So...
+In September 2021, he announced a new show, named "So...
 Where Were We?", with a tour starting in November 2021.
 Due to the ongoing COVID-19 pandemic, a portion of the tour in Ireland that was originally planned for January 2022 was pushed back to March through June 2022.

-Panel shows
+He has been touring since and extended the tour.

+In February 2025, Ó Briain started his Re:Creation UK and Ireland tour.